New Zealand EW class locomotive: Withdrawal

-The tunnel floors between Paekakariki and Wellington were lowered so that DA class diesel locomotives could haul trains through to Wellington without having to stop at Paekakariki to be replaced by an ED or EW; the work was completed in 1967.
+The tunnel floors between Paekākāriki and Wellington were lowered so that DA class diesel locomotives could haul trains through to Wellington without having to stop at Paekākāriki to be replaced by an ED or EW; the work was completed in 1967.
 The EWs continued to have a role in this, primarily as a banking locomotive.

 In 1980, EW159 (EW 1805) was briefly sent to Otira following the Goat Creek washout, which had damaged three of the EO class locomotives.
 During its time there the locomotive required its own driver as it lacked multiple-unit equipment.
 When the three rebuilt EOs returned, EW 159 was transferred back to Wellington.
 The following year, the decision was made by the CME to have EW136 (EW 1802), then under overhaul, withdrawn and scrapped.
 This was agreed to as the use of the EW class had decreased, and 136 became the first EW to be withdrawn.

 The arrival of the EM class units in 1982 locomotive-hauled carriage trains were eliminated, with all carriage-hauled services ceasing in 1983 with the exception of the Masterton and Palmerston North services, which had been diesel-hauled since their inception.
-The last EW to haul a suburban train was EW142 (EW 1803) from Paekakariki to Wellington on 11 February 1983.
+The last EW to haul a suburban train was EW142 (EW 1803) from Paekākāriki to Wellington on 11 February 1983.
 EW142 ran an excursion known as "The Suburban Rail Ranger" to Johnsonville on 14 May 1983.

-The EW class finished its working life on mainline goods trains, banking DA or DX class locomotives between Wellington and Paekakariki with Train 778, the Wellington-Palmerston North petrol tank train, being a common assignment.
+The EW class finished its working life on mainline goods trains, banking DA or DX class locomotives between Wellington and Paekākāriki with Train 778, the Wellington-Palmerston North petrol tank train, being a common assignment.
 This was the last service to use the EW class, concluding on 20 December 1983 when EW142 banked DX5477 on the last revenue operation of the EW class.
 All of the remaining locomotives were put into storage.